-Property Name Description Data Required De-

-Туре · fault

-user_name SSH Username to be used to connect to the string yes (see below for alter-

-Slurm Client's node natives)

-password SSH Password to be used to connect to the string Either this or

-Slurm Client's node private_key should

-be provided

-private_key SSH Private key to be used to connect to the string Either this or

-Slurm Client's node password should

-be provided

-url IP address of the Slurm Client's node string yes

-port SSH Port to be used to connect to the Slurm string yes

-Client's node

-eDefault name for the job allocation. string no

-job_monitoring tDefault duration for job monitoring time inter- string no 5s

-val

-enforce_account illigrue, account properties are mandatory for boolear n no false

-jobs and computes

-keep_job_remote If true, fjob artifacts are not deleted at the end of boolear n no false

-the job.

-ssh_connection tAllew uto supersede -ssh_connection_timeout Du- no false

-global server option for this specific location. ra-

-tion

-ssh_connection rAllow_backoff to supersede Du- no false

--ssh_connection_retry_backoff global server ra-

-option for this specific location. tion

-ssh_connection mAllowetries to supersede uint64 no false

--ssh_connection_max_retries global server

-option for this specific location.
+Property Name Description Data Required De- Туре fault user_name SSH Username to be used to connect string yes (see below for alterna- to the Slurm Client's node tives) password SSH Password to be used to connect string Either this or to the Slurm Client's node private_key should be provided private_key SSH Private key to be used to connect string Either this or password to the Slurm Client's node should be provided url IP address of the Slurm Client's node string yes port SSH Port to be used to connect to the string yes Slurm Client's node default_job_name Default name for the job allocation. string no job_monitoring_tim ne Defaulte domation for job monitoring string no 5s time interval enforce_accountin g If true, account properties are manda- boolean no false tory for jobs and computes keep_job_remote_a thtrac; job artifacts are not deleted at boolean no false the end of the job.

-An alternative way to specify user credentials for SSH connection to the Slurm Client's node (user\name, password or private\key), is to provide them as application properties.
+An alternative way to specify user credentials for SSH connection to the Slurm Client's node (user_name, password or private_key), is to provide them as application properties.
 In this case, Yorc gives priority to the application provided properties.
-Moreover, if all the applications provide their own user credentials, the configuration properties user\name, password and private\key, can be omitted.
+Moreover, if all the applications provide their own user credentials, the configuration properties user_name, password and private_key, can be omitted.
 See Working with jobs for more information.